NIHR Associate Principal Investigator Scheme

 Sharon Dorgan

-Importance of Nursing and Midwifery Engagement in Research
+Championing Nursing and Midwifery in Research

 Professor Ruth Endacott